What are skin pores?

 Have a proper skincare routine

-- Wash areas having acne with a mild and gentle cleanser.
-Wash your face and other problem areas with a mild and gentle cleanser and lukewarm water, twice daily.
+- Wash your face and other problem areas with a mild and gentle cleanser and lukewarm water, twice daily.
 If pimples appear around the hairline, you should wash your hair with a gentle shampoo every day.
 Also, be gentle while shaving the affected skin.
 You should try to avoid certain skin care products such as astringents, masks, and facial scrubs as they may irritate your skin and worsen acne.
 Washing and scrubbing your skin too often may also irritate your skin.

 - Avoid irritants.
 Don’t use greasy or oily cosmetics, acne concealers, hairstyling products or sunscreens.
 Use skin care and cosmetic products that are labelled as non-comedogenic or water-based as they have lesser tendency to cause acne.